A. Latham Staples

 A. Latham Staples (born 1977) is a San Diego, California, community leader, a corporate executive, and an American civil rights activist.
-He's the chief executive officer of EXUSMED, Inc., a healthcare corporation based in La Jolla, California, and Chairman of the Empowering Spirits Foundation, Inc. (ESF), a national LGBT civil rights organization he founded in the United States.
+He is the chief executive officer of EXUSMED, Inc., a healthcare corporation based in La Jolla, California, and Chairman of the Empowering Spirits Foundation, Inc. (ESF), a national LGBT civil rights organization he founded in the United States.

 Early life and education

 Staples grew up in Fort Worth, Texas, where he attended school at Fort Worth Academy, a private school his parents helped found.
 He spent his Summers in Albany, Texas, his grandparents' hometown, to perform annually in the Fort Griffin Fandangle, the oldest outdoor musical in the state of Texas.
 His undergraduate studies took Staples to Waco, Texas, where he attended Baylor University, a Baptist-affiliated private university.
 Staples graduated in 1999 as part of the first class of the Baylor Interdisciplinary Core, a division of the Honor's College, where he earned a Bachelor of Arts in Journalism and Political Science.
 It was at Baylor that Staples became heavily involved in public service.
 He served as assistant to Lester Gibson, McLennan County Precinct 2 Commissioner, and joined and served in various officer roles in Alpha Phi Omega (APO), a national service fraternity.
 Through APO Staples spent many of his weekends building homes for Habitat for Humanity or volunteering at a local children's learning center.
 Staples also coordinated with the American Red Cross the largest blood drive in central Texas' history.
 In addition, Staples was elected to Baylor Student Congress in various roles throughout his collegiate years, including Arts & Sciences Representative and Senior Class Representative.